-Mr. Ziraldo is the Principal Violist in the West Michigan Symphony Orchestra and has held the principal seat in many orchestras since his first professional engagements.
-He is a member of the Kalamazoo Symphony and was the Acting Assistant Principal there as well.
-In addition, Mr. Ziraldo is an accomplished teacher who maintains a private studio and gives university and high school masterclasses and clinics.
-He was also Professor of Viola in the Merit School of Music's prestigious Tuition Free Conservatory in Chicago.
-Mr. Ziraldo studied at the New England Conservatory, Haute Ecole de Musique de Genève, Roosevelt University CCPA and a Western Michigan University.
-His principal teachers were Roger Chase, Marcus Thompson and Igor Fedotov.
-He began his music studies on the cello at the age of ten, and began studying viola in 1997.
-He gave his first solo performance two years later.
-He performs on a viola by Scott Tribby, “anno 2005 in Kalamazoo, MI and a bow by D. William Halsey, 2012.
+Mr. Ziraldo is the Principal Violist of the West Michigan Symphony Orchestra and is Acting Principal Violist in the Kalamazoo Symphony.
+In addition, Mr. Ziraldo enjoys teaching and maintains a private studio as well as giving masterclasses and clinics.
+Mr. Ziraldo's principal teachers were Roger Chase, Marcus Thompson and Igor Fedotov.
+He began his music studies on the cello at the age of ten and began studying viola in 1997.
+He performs on a viola by Scott Tribby in Kalamazoo, MI, 2005 and a bow by D. William Halsey, 2012.